BurgerFi International, Inc. (NASDAQ:BFI) Major Shareholder John Rosatti Revocable Trust Sells 5,000 Shares

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the company’s stock in a transaction on Friday, September 9th.
-The shares were sold at an average price of $3.01, for a total value of $15,050.00.
-Following the completion of the transaction, the insider now directly owns 3,582,140 shares in the company, valued at $10,782,241.40.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the company’s stock in a transaction dated Wednesday, September 14th.
+The stock was sold at an average price of $2.99, for a total value of $14,950.00.
+Following the completion of the sale, the insider now directly owns 3,567,140 shares of the company’s stock, valued at approximately $10,665,748.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):